 31.1 Calculating Victory Points (VPs)

-When there is mutual agreement to use this method, players calculate their VPs by adding the of every controlled space within the main area where the scenario takes place: Iraq, Syria, Lebanon and Kuwait, as appropriate.
+When there is mutual agreement to use this method, players calculate their VPs by adding the Victory Points of every controlled space within the main area where the scenario takes place: Iraq, Syria, Lebanon and Kuwait, as appropriate.
 Spaces controlled by Kurdish or IS units at the end of the game do not count for any player.

 Religious city (Karbala & Najaf): 4 VPs